MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 eventCategory="FAQ"
 eventAction="Can I withdraw a custom amount?" eventName="read more">
-Withdrawals are designed to be pushed automatically, transferring any ETH that is not actively contributing to stake.
+Withdrawals are designed to be pushed automatically, transferring any NEPH that is not actively contributing to stake.
 This includes full balances for accounts that have completed the exiting process.

-It is not possible to manually request specific amounts of ETH to be withdrawn.
+It is not possible to manually request specific amounts of NEPH to be withdrawn.
 </ExpandableCard>

 <ExpandableCard